simon-verbois/microk8s-config-traefik/README.md

 - This implementation has been tested on RHEL 9
 - All this implementation has been done with a non root user (in microk8s group)
 - An ingress example is available, but there is not real testing in the repository for Traefik as you need a full app to test
+- You need a load balancer setup (MetalLB in my case)

 <br>